 Amateurs don’t like to practice.

 No matter what you teach or what clubs they use, golfers MUST practice.
 What I mean by practice is not run to the range and hit balls.
 Bryson, look how you practice.
 You practice with a purpose.
 You are accountable.
-You study your and build your movement.
-You study your swing in detail.
+You study and build your movement.
+You analyze your swing in detail.
 You are a student of the game.

-This is the second problem.
+These are the second problem.